 Currently, they have 28 branches in India (Ahmedabad, Bangalore, Bhopal, Coimbatore, Chandigarh, Chennai, Dehradun, Goa, Gurugram, Indore, Leh, Lucknow, Hyderabad, Kochi, Kolkata, Manipal, Madurai, Mangalore, Mumbai, Mysore, Nashik, New Delhi, Pondicherry, Pune, Secunderabad, Vadodara, Trichy, Trivandrum).
-In a few cities like Mumbai, AFD has more than one centres.
+In a few cities like Mumbai, AFD has more than one center.

-2. Goethe-Institut Max Mueller – German Learning centre in India
+2. German at Goethe-Institut Max Mueller

 Max Mueller offers standard German courses at A1 – C2 level for adult learners.
 The objectives and contents of these courses are based on the German language proficiency test in India.
-Goethe-Institute also offers tailor-made courses to develop specific skills like Tourists Guides, Hotel Industry and Intercultural training.
+Goethe-Institute also offers tailor-made courses to develop specific skills like Tourists Guides, Hotel Industry, and Intercultural Training.
 The Goethe-Institut New Delhi is also a teachers’ training institute and offers eLibrary is accessible to everyone in India.

-3. Learn Spanish at Instituto Cervantes, New Delhi
+3. Spanish at Instituto Cervantes, New Delhi

-4. Istituto Di Cultura – Italian Centre in New Delhi & MumbaiI
+4. Italian at Istituto Di Cultura in New Delhi & Mumbai

-6. MOSAI and Japan Foundation – Learn Japanese in Delhi
+6. Japanese at MOSAI and Japan Foundation

 There are numerous advantages benefits of learning Japanese in India.
 For the majority of language lover, Career Options after learning Japanese is the biggest motivation.
 To fulfill your dream, you can join either MOSAI or JP Foundation in New Delhi.